sbissantz/linux/reference.md

 ### General user and machine info

-To find out about yourself and the machine your working with, helps to achieve anything!
+To find out about yourself--and in Linux the machine your working with--, helps you to achieve anything!

 | Syntax | Description |
 | ------ | ----------- |